groupserver/gs.profile.status.change/README.rst

 Groups
 ------

-The *Groups* viewlet summarises the groups that the participant is a member of.
+The *Groups* viewlet (``gs-profile-status-groups``) summarises the groups that the participant is a member of.
 It is designed to encourage **better participation** by getting the participant to use more of the excellent features of GroupServer_, particularly the email settings [#settings]_.

 The list of groups is broken down by site_, and within each site is listed the `group information`_.